HimesGroup/BMIN503/README.md

 ### Textbooks
 There are many free online resources to learn R. The following two textbooks are suggested but not required for those students who prefer to have a printed reference:
 * Lander JP, “R For Everyone: Advanced Analytics and Graphics” Addison-Wesley Professional.
 (2014)
-* Wickham H and Grolemund G, “R for Data Science” O’Reilly (2016)
+* Wickham H and Grolemund G, “R for Data Science” O’Reilly (2016) [Online version is free](https://r4ds.had.co.nz/) For those seeking to a textbook that covers biostatistics in greater depth, we recommend the following one:
+* Rosner B, “Fundamentals of Biostatistics” Brooks/Cole, Cengage Learning.
+(2016)

 ### Prerequisites
 Familiarity with basic statistical (e.g., EPID 526/7 or other first-year graduate level stats course) concepts is expected, as this course will not cover basic concepts in depth.
 A background in biology and computing would be helpful, but no formal requirements will be enforced.